Selling a House As-Is: Pros, Cons, and How to Get a Fair Price

 “I wouldn’t want them to spend $5,000 on having new carpet installed just to drive by and see the carpet piled up on the side of the road two weeks after closing because somebody wanted hardwood floors,” he adds.

-Face a critical or unexpected financial situation
+Face an unexpected financial situation

 In the event of a lost job, a medical emergency, an impending bankruptcy, or any other unexpected financial crisis, selling a house as-is can provide needed funds quickly.